badbadballz/EMURGO-solo-template/README.md

 # Enigma M3 simulator

 This is an implementation of the Enigma cypher machine model M3.
-There are 5 different rotor types (I, II, III, IV, V), 2 reflectors (B or C) and a plugboard.
+There are 5 different rotor types (I, II, III, IV, V), 2 reflectors (B or C) and a plugboard simulated.
+The Enigma is a symmetrical cypher; entering cyphertext with the same key used to encrypt it will give the plaintext.
+The input first passes the plugboard, then through the rotors from right to left.
+The reflector 'reflects' the input and it passes through the rotors from left to right, and lastly out through the plugboard again to give the encrypted/decrypted output.
-For an online [Enigma](https://people.physik.hu-berlin.de/~palloks/js/enigma/enigma-u_v261_en.htmlsimulato) (make sure M3 model is selected).
+Here is an online [Enigma](https://people.physik.hu-berlin.de/~palloks/js/enigma/enigma-u_v261_en.html) machine for comparison (make sure the M3 model is selected).
-For more background [information](https://en.wikipedia.org/wiki/Enigma_rotor_details) about the rotor details.

 ## How to use
+The machine has to be setup first before encryption.
-Select the rotor type (out of five possible choices) with the leftmost rotor (number 3) being selected first, and so on.
+First, select the rotor type (out of five possible choices) - For example entering 543 means rotor V in the leftmost position, rotor IV in the middle, and rotor III in the rightmost position.
-Each rotor will have a starting position and ring setting.
-The plugboard switches pairs of letter around, so A - B will turn an A input into a B and vice versa.
+Then, select the starting position for each rotor.
+This is commonly called the message key.
+Using our selection above, entering ABC would mean rotor V will start at A, IV at B and III at C.
+The ring selection for each rotor is next.
+There are 26 positions for each rotor, 1 from 26.
+Entering 1 6 25 means for rotor V (the leftmost rotor) the ring setting is 1, for IV is 6, and for III is 25.
+There are 2 choices of reflectors, B or C.
+Lastly are the plugboard pair(s) selection.
+Each pair, for example A-B, means when A is entered it becomes a B, and vice versa.
+Enter each unique plugboard pairs as AB, SE, etc. Type QQ to finish.
+Type the letter you want to encrypt or decrypt.
+Rotors - shows the current rotor setting as the machine steps.

 ## How to test?

+Used QuickCheck to test properties of critical functions like passRotor, which performs the actual transformation of the letter to its corresponding encrypted letter.
+Used the online Enigma machine to encrypt inputs and check if this implementation can decrypt them.

 # EMURGO Academy Haskell Course: Solo Project